creekdrops/svelte-pocketbase/src/routes/intro.md

 # {title}

-**Supercharge your Sveltekit + PocketBase project!**
+**Cybernetically enhance your next Sveltekit + PocketBase side-project!**

 **Svelte-Pocketbase** is the perfect companion to your next Sveltekit + PocketBase project.
-This library provides declarative components that effortlessly query data from your PocketBase database.
+This library provides declarative components that effortlessly interact your PocketBase backend.

 ## Getting Started

 ```bash
 # install svelte-pocketbase with pnpm, npm or yarn
 pnpm i -D svelte-pocketbase
 ```